Tests to examine cells and genes

 Changes in chromosomes can help to diagnose some types of cancer, decide on the best treatment or see how well a treatment is working.
 For example, there may be targeted therapies that can use the genetic change to attack the cancer.

 Cytogenetic tests are done in a laboratory and can use tissue, blood or bone marrow samples.

 Ways of looking at the cells

-Under a microscope: The cells are examined to see if there are any missing or extra chromosomes or any damage or other abnormal changes to chromosomes – for example, with some types of blood cancer translocation happen – this is when DNA from one chromosome attaches to another chromosome.
+Under a microscope: The cells are examined to see if there are any missing or extra chromosomes or any damage or other abnormal changes to chromosomes – for example, with some types of blood cancer translocation happens.
+This is when DNA from one chromosome attaches to another chromosome.
 An example of this type of change is the Philadelphia chromosome.

-Using a dye: Fluorescent in situ hybridization (FISH) uses fluorescent dyes that attach to parts of particular chromosomes.
+Using a dye: Fluorescent-in-situ hybridisation (FISH) uses fluorescent dyes that attach to parts of particular chromosomes.
 The dyes will glow (fluoresce) under ultraviolet light, to help the pathologist identify any gene changes in the cells.

 FISH is helpful in finding chromosome changes that are as too small to be seen with usual cytogenetic testing.
-A FISH test can help your doctor to predict how your cancer might respond to a particular treatment, so he or she can recommend the best option for you.
+A FISH test can help your doctor to predict how your cancer might respond to a particular treatment, so they can recommend the best option for you.

 Getting cytogenetic test results

 In order to do some types of cytogenetic tests, scientists need to grow cells in the laboratory from the blood, bone marrow or tissue samples.
 This means it can take 2-4 weeks to get results of some cytogenetic tests.
 Sometimes the samples will need to be sent away to specialist labs, which takes longer.